happylance/MacKey/README.md

 # MacKey

-MacKey is an iOS app which can be used to unlock Mac using touch ID and ssh connection.
+MacKey is an iOS app which can be used to unlock Mac using touch ID and SSH connection.

 ## Prerequisites
 1. This app will only work on an iOS device with Touch ID enabled.